Sonja Castañeda Dower

 Sonja Castañeda Dower Email

-My research is published in the Journal of Political Institutions and Political Economy and has been generously supported by sources such as the Pearson Institute for the Study and Resolution of Global Conflicts, the Pozen Center for Human Rights, and the Center for the Study of Race, Politics, and Culture at the University of Chicago as well as by the Andrew W. Mellon Foundation and the American Political Science Association.
+My research is published in the Journal of Political Institutions and Political Economy and has been generously supported by sources such as the Pearson Institute for the Study and Resolution of Global Conflicts and the Pozen Center for Human Rights at the University of Chicago as well as by the Andrew W. Mellon Foundation, the American Political Science Association, and the the Association of Polar Early Career Scientists.
 I hold a Master’s in Political Science from the University of Chicago, a Master’s in Politics and Education from Columbia University, and a Bachelor’s in English Literature from the University of Wisconsin – Madison.